hazemdawahi/iosFront/README.md

 <p align="center"> <a href="MVVM.md">Architecture : " Dependencies " </a>&nbsp;&nbsp;&nbsp; </p>

-IOS 10
+- IOS 10

 <p align="center"> <a href="MVVM.md">Architecture : " Installing " </a>&nbsp;&nbsp;&nbsp; </p>

-Install CocoaPods
+- Install CocoaPods
+- Imported Frameworks
-Imported Frameworks : RealityKit, ARKIT, GIDSignIn Xcode 13
+- Xcode 13
-Any modifications needed to be made to files/folders
+- Any modifications needed to be made to files/folders

 <p align="center"> <a href="MVVM.md">Architecture : " Executing program " </a>&nbsp;&nbsp;&nbsp; </p>

-How to run the program
+- How to run the program
-Download The project from GitHub run pod install on terminal open xcworkspace
+- Download The project from GitHub
+- run pod install on terminal
+- open xcworkspace
 - pod install